Skip to content

 The Preview Strategy

-Your PPV preview — what subscribers see before they unlock — is your sales pitch.
-Make it count:
+The most important thing about PPV is what subscribers see before they unlock.
+Your preview is your sales pitch.
+Make it work:

-Photos: The blurred preview should clearly suggest what’s behind it.
-Too blurry and people won’t care; too clear and there’s no reason to unlock
+• Photos: The blurred preview should clearly suggest the subject.
+Too blurry and subscribers don’t care; too clear and there’s no reason to unlock.

-Videos: Use the first few seconds as a teaser.
-Start with something attention-grabbing
+• Videos: Use the first few seconds as a deliberate teaser.
+Start with the most compelling moment.

-Text: Your message accompanying the PPV should build desire without being manipulative.
-Describe what they’ll see, why it’s special, and create gentle urgency
+• Text: Your message accompanying the PPV should build desire without feeling like a pitch.
+Describe what’s behind the paywall, why it’s special, and create gentle urgency.

 Messaging Techniques

-Good approach: “Just finished shooting something special I’ve been planning for weeks.
-15 photos in [theme].
-I’m really proud of this set and I think you’ll love it too.”
+High-converting approach: “Just finished shooting something I’ve been planning for weeks — 15 photos in [theme].
+I’m genuinely proud of this set and I think you’ll love it too.”

 Timing Your PPV Sends

-Peak hours: Late evening (8 PM - midnight) tends to have the highest unlock rates
+• Peak hours: Late evening (8 PM - midnight) consistently produces the highest unlock rates

-Payday timing: Beginning and middle of the month (when people get paid) converts better
+• Payday timing: Beginning and middle of the month converts better when subscribers have available spending

-After engagement: Send PPV after you’ve been actively engaging with subscribers — warm audiences buy more
+• After engagement: Send PPV after active conversation — warm audiences buy at dramatically higher rates than cold ones

-Avoid over-frequency: Sending PPV daily burns out your audience.
-2-4 times per week is sustainable for most creators
+• Avoid over-frequency: Daily PPV creates burnout.
+2-4 times per week is sustainable without eroding subscriber goodwill

 Mass Messages vs. Individual Sends

-Mass messages: Efficient for sending the same PPV to all subscribers.
-Use for standard and premium PPV drops
+• Mass messages: Efficient for standard and premium PPV drops to your full subscriber base

-Targeted messages: Send specific PPV to subscribers who’ve expressed interest in that type of content.
-Higher unlock rates but more time-intensive
+• Targeted messages: Send specific PPV to subscribers who’ve expressed interest in that content type — higher unlock rates for the extra targeting effort

-Individual messages: Personal PPV for your highest-spending subscribers.
-Most time-intensive but highest conversion rate
+• Individual messages: Personal PPV for your highest-spending subscribers — most time-intensive but highest conversion rate and strongest relationship signal

 For more on DM-based revenue, read our OnlyFans DM strategy guide.